Build Options¶

 The LightNet source code must be configured before being built.

-This process uses a configure
+This process uses a configure script in the project root.

 You can configure LightNet with the following invocation: